Reba McEntire: Relationships and family

 In 1976, McEntire married steer wrestling champion and rancher Charlie Battles, who was 10 years her senior and had two sons from his previous marriage.
 The couple shared a ranch in Oklahoma.
-In 1987, McEntire divorced Battles and moved to Nashville, Tennessee, to further pursue her career.
+In 1987, McEntire divorced Battles and moved to Nashville, Tennessee to further her career.

 In 1989, McEntire married her manager and former steel guitar player Narvel Blackstock.
 The couple wed at Lake Tahoe on a boat in a private ceremony.
 Together, the pair took over all aspects of McEntire's career, forming Starstruck Entertainment, which was originally designed to help manage her career.
 From her marriage to Blackstock, McEntire gained three stepchildren, Chassidy, Shawna, and Brandon.
 She gave birth to a son, Shelby Steven McEntire Blackstock, in February 1990.
 On August 3, 2015, a joint statement on McEntire's website announced that Blackstock and she had been separated for a few months after 26 years of marriage.
 McEntire announced in December 2015 that their divorce had been finalized on October 28, 2015.
 Despite the divorce, McEntire remains very close to her three stepchildren and the Blackstock family; she considers her stepchildren's children to be her grandchildren.

 McEntire's stepson Brandon Blackstock married singer Kelly Clarkson, with whom he has a daughter and a son.
 Speaking about their impending marriage in 2013, McEntire stated she was "Thrilled to death, to have my buddy as my daughter-in-law.
 I mean, who could ask for more?"
 Blackstock and Clarkson's divorce was finalized in March 2022.
 He died of melanoma on August 7, 2025, at the age of 48.